pashaAbri/FinanceOps/_mts_prompts/mts_synthesizer.md

 • Maintain proper MTS document structure with appropriate headers and organization.
 • Cross-reference information between sections to ensure coherence and avoid redundancy.
 • Use clear, professional language suitable for technical documentation standards.
-• Ensure all synthesized content adheres to Freddie Mac MTS formatting and content requirements.
 • Validate that each section provides complete coverage of its designated topic area.

 **Output Format:**